- Parent Category: Lower-Intermediate Skill Builders

 What are imperatives?

-Imperatives are used to directly tell someone to do something, sometimes quite strongly.
+The imperative mood, often referred to as imperatives, is used to directly tell someone to do something, sometimes quite strongly.
 For example, the speaker says to the listener:

 mom to daughter: Eat vegetables to stay healthy!